 Date: 10th of Tishrei

-removal by the vicarious sacrifice of the coming Messiah.
-Since Calvary, all who come to Messiah have the guilt of their sins removed immediately without any period of "covering."
+by God for removal by the vicarious sacrifice of the coming Messiah.
+Since Calvary, all who come to Messiah have the guilt of their sins removed immediately without any period of

 The Day of Atonement is not a feast, but a day of solemnity in which all Israelites were to afflict their souls (Leviticus 23:27) for their individual and national sinfulness.
 A goat was to be sacrificed, and its blood brought by the high priest into the holy of holies of the temple as an offering for the sins of the people.
 A second goat was then driven into the wilderness, symbolically carrying away Israel’s sins.
 Leviticus 16:10: But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
 (Cf. Leviticus 16:1-34)